New Solutions for a Sustainable Future

 1) Technical certification, which ensures that the fuel complies with the required characteristics for use in current airplanes.
 Existing technical specifications for cleaner jet fuels are ASTM D-7566, the U.K. Defense Standard (DEF STAN) 91-091 Issue 9, the Brazilian ANP Resolution 63/207, and the Chinese CTSO-2C701.

 2) Sustainability certification, which ensures that a given cleaner jet fuel complies with defined sustainability criteria.
-Some regulatory standards comprise of the US Renewable Fuel Standard (RFS), California Low-Carbon Fuel Standard (LCFS), International Sustainability and Carbon Certification (ISCC), Renewable Energy Directive (Red II), and Roundtable for Sustainable Biomaterials (RSB) – more details within next response.
+Some regulatory standards comprise of the US Renewable Fuel Standard (RFS), California Low-Carbon Fuel Standard (LCFS), International Sustainability and Carbon Certification (ISCC), Renewable Energy Directive (Red II), and Roundtable for Sustainable Biomaterials (RSB).

 Global warming means that the average global temperature rises, causing long term weather patterns to alter.
 It is one of the main causes of climate change.
 As people produce greenhouse gases, energy is trapped in the atmosphere and it leaves Earth even more slowly, raising its overall temperature.

-The delay between cause and effect in climate change is estimated 40 years meaning that future generations will suffer the most from today’s pollutions.
-Global warming leads to the melting of glaciers, extreme weather and droughts, seriously harming the wildlife.
+The delay between cause and effect in climate change is an estimated 40 years meaning that future generations will suffer the most from today’s pollution.
+Global warming leads to the melting of glaciers, extreme weather and droughts, seriously harming wildlife.

-Add sentence on the fact the Earth can’t keep up with environmental changes.
+Earth can’t keep up with environmental changes.
 Global warming also endangers species, who are likely to disappear in the next few years.
 Future generations will be negatively impacted by today’s greenhouse gas emissions, with poorer communities suffering most from volatile weather patterns and ecosystem shifts.

-Global warming has turned into a vicious circle and we need to take action quickly.
-The melting of the pole caps engendered by the rise in temperatures leads to further releases of methane (GHG) which in turns increases global warming.
+Global warming has turned into a vicious cycle and we need to take action quickly.
+The melting of the polar ice caps caused by the rise in temperature leads to further releasing of methane (GHG) which in turn increases global warming.

-Both the Kyoto Protocol and the Paris agreement aim at reaching the same goal: restrict the global temperature rise below 3.6°F (2°C).
-However, they do not have the exact same approach in the way they push countries into taking action.
+Both the Kyoto Protocol and the Paris agreement aim to reach the same goal: restrict the global temperature rise below 3.6°F (2°C).
+However, they do not have the exact same approach in the way they push countries to action.

 On one hand, the Kyoto Protocol only focuses on developed countries’ emission levels and has set a fixed target for them to achieve.
 On the other hand, the Paris agreement made all nations, developed and developing, commit on their own domestic emission reduction targets.
 While the Kyoto Protocol follows more of a top-down approach by starting with the big picture, the Paris agreement follows a bottom-up approach by piecing things together in order to attain a bigger goal.

-During the 2015 climate change conference in Paris (COP21), participating countries agreed to reduce GHG emissions with the goal of keeping temperature increase below 3.6°F (2°C) by 2050, compared to pre-industrial levels.
-This will require the population to substantially reduce its GHG emissions, as we currently use the equivalent of 1.7 Earths to satisfy our resource demand.
+During the 2015 climate change conference in Paris (COP21), participating countries agreed to reduce greenhouse gas (GHG) emissions with the goal of keeping the average temperature increase below 3.6°F (2°C) by 2050, compared to pre-industrial levels.

 Reducing emissions is a long process that requires immediate action.
-No other human activity pushes individual emission levels as fast and as high as transportation and in particular air travel.
+No other human activity increases individual emission levels as fast as air travel.